durgesh137/Find-My-Restaurant/README.md

 HttpStatus.BAD_REQUEST - 500: This will be used if the server doesn’t understand the request due to invalid syntax or an internal error.

 COMMIT 2 Add Restaurant done, fields validated as well, REST API Endpoints-I

+3. Get all restaurants detail
+-> no middleware requirement
+-> getAllRestaurants added in restaurant.controller.js, returns the response when no restaurant exists, and even when restaurants are there, with 200 status, otherwise returns 500 error

+COMMIT 3 Get ALL Restaurants done, REST API Endpoints-II